cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

     a single pooler, or clusters with several poolers, that is, one per application.

 !!!
 Important
-    When operator is upgraded, the pooler pod will rolling upgrade as the instance manager in pooler pod need to be upgraded.
+    When the operator is upgraded, the pooler pods will start a rolling upgrade, as the instance manager in the pooler pods needs to be upgraded.

 ## Security